silzai/ObsidianNotes/Notes/Java/Database/Oracle.md

 HOW TO WRITE (+) NOTATION????
 ```

+>[!info] SUBQUERIES
->note: SUBQUERIES are like nested functions where an inner function returns a value to an outer function who in turn, uses that value to process info
+>SUBQUERIES are like nested functions where an inner function returns a value to an outer function who in turn, uses that value to process info

 ### DML: (week 4)
 1) Insert